mGarbowski/bd2-hotel-app/docs/database-structure.md

 The apartment_statistics, hotel_statistics and payments_summary views,
 avg_rating and total_bookings columns in Apartment and Hotel tables.

+The database scripts are written in the PostreSQL dialect, as that is the database system the team decided on and recommend using. (setting up PostreSQL using Docker in [./build-and-run.md](./build-and-run.md))

 # The tables

 1. **country**: Stores information about countries, including their names and codes.
 Used for associating locations with